Relative Bias Under Imperfect Identification in Observational Causal Inference: Implications of choosing an identification strategy

 \subsection{Augmented bias contour plots}

 The unified bias framework also allows us to extend the standard SOO sensitivity plot and allow researchers to visually compare the relative biases across the identification strategies.
 Traditionally, bias contour plots have been employed to evaluate SOO bias by varying the two sensitivity parameters \(\sooRsq\).
 A contour line corresponding to \(\tau=0\) is often plotted to help identify which values of sensitivity parameters would change the sign of the estimate.
-To help provide a plausible range of the sensitivity parameters, the existing covariates can be used as a benchmark.
-Each is left out in turn, and its partial correlation with the outcome and treatment is plotted as if that covariate were the unobserved confounder.
+The benchmarked sensitivity parameters are often also plotted to help researchers reason about what could be plausible magnitudes of the underyling sensitivity parameters.

 The augmented sensitivity plot we propose builds on this existing visualization in three ways.
 First, because the sign of the bias, and thus the dominating estimator, depends on the sign of the sensitivity parameters, we generate the sensitivity plot using the signed parameters rather than their square.
-Second, as described in the preceding section, we can separate the contour lines according to the regions where each identification strategy dominates, indicating this partition by lines and colors.
-Third, we can plot a contour line that corresponds to zero bias in either the proximal or IV estimate.
+Second, as described in the preceding section, we separate the contour lines according to the regions where each identification strategy dominates, indicating this partition by lines and colors.
+Third, we plot a contour line that corresponds to zero bias in either the proximal or IV estimate.
 If the assumptions of either of those strategies hold exactly, then the SOO sensitivity parameters \emph{must} lie along the corresponding contour.

 While our primary focus throughout the paper has been on the bias of different identification strategies, researchers may instead be interested in the relative mean-squared error of the different approaches.
 Notably, the same re-expression in Eq.~\ref{eq-bias-unif} can be applied for mean-squared error, and a similar augmented sensitivity plot can be produced.
 In some cases this may show that the zero-bias contour for proximal or IV is actually contained in the lowest-MSE region for another estimator.
 In other words, that \emph{even if} the IV or proximal assumptions hold exactly, another estimator may be preferred due to lower mean-squared error.
 This phenomenon has been observed for IV estimates when the instrument is weak \citep[see, e.g.,][]{bound1995problems, hahn2005estimation}.
 See Appendix~\ref{sec-app-mse} for more discussion.